HumaIlyas/Project-4/README.md

   * [HTML & CSS Coding Best Practices](https://medium.com/@inceptiondj.info/html-css-coding-best-practice-fadb9870a00f)
   * [Documenting Python Code](https://realpython.com/documenting-python-code/)
 * The description on the DjangoBlog provided by the tutor of the Code Institute with [DjangoBlog](https://codestar2021.herokuapp.com/) was useful as well as an inspiration to design World News.
+* I acknowledge all the tutors at [Tutor Assistance](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/tutor) for their guidance to complete World News.
 * I acknowledge [Adegbenga Adeye](https://www.linkedin.com/in/adegbenga-adeye-psm-i-14003635/) for mentor support and finishing touches.

 ## Content
 * The details about the news were found at [BBC](https://www.bbc.com/news) and [CNN](https://edition.cnn.com/).
-* The icons used in the World News comments and likes section, and social links were taken from [Font Awesome](https://fontawesome.com/)
+* The icons used in the World News comments and likes section, for delete the post, messages for the admin, and social links were taken from [Font Awesome](https://fontawesome.com/)
-* The code to make the social networks links was taken from [Project: Yoga For Self-Improvement](https://github.com/HumaIlyas/Project-1)
+* Some of the code to make the social networks links was taken from [Project: Yoga For Self-Improvement](https://github.com/HumaIlyas/Project-1) and [DjangoBlog](https://codestar2021.herokuapp.com/)

 ## Media
-* The images used on the Home and News Categories pages were taken from [Google Images](https://images.google.nl/)
+* The images used on the Home and News Categories pages for logo and news posts were taken from [Google Images](https://images.google.nl/)